NativeScript/docs-v7/tutorial/chapter-4.md

 - [4.6: ActivityIndicator](#46-activityindicator)
 - [4.7: Animations](#47-animations)

 If you dig into `node_modules/tns-core-modules` you can get an idea of how these modules work.
-Start by finding the `node_modules/tns-core-modules/camera` folder, which includes the implementation of the camera module.
+Start by finding the `node_modules/tns-core-modules/color` folder, which includes the implementation of the color module.
 It includes:

 - a `package.json` file that sets the name of the module;
-- a file containing the module's Android implementation (`camera.android.js`);
+- a file containing the module's Android implementation (`color.android.js`);
-- a file containing the module's iOS implementation (`camera.ios.js`);
+- a file containing the module's iOS implementation (`color.ios.js`);
-- a file containing code shared by the Android and iOS implementations (`camera-common.js`)
+- a file containing code shared by the Android and iOS implementations (`color-common.js`)

+> **NOTE**:
-> **NOTE**: You can refer to the [Node.js documentation on folders as modules](https://nodejs.org/api/modules.html#modules_folders_as_modules) for more detailed information on how NativeScript organizes its modules.
+> * You can refer to the [Node.js documentation on folders as modules](https://nodejs.org/api/modules.html#modules_folders_as_modules) for more detailed information on how NativeScript organizes its modules.

 The \*.ios.\* and \*.android.\* naming convention should look familiar, as it's the exact same convention we used to include Android- and iOS-specific styling in [chapter 2.4](#24-css).
 NativeScript uses this same convention to implement its modules on iOS and Android.
 Now that you know where these modules are, let's take a closer look at what else they can do for your app.